 The determination of the Parent Company's recoverability of Input VAT is based on the Parent Company's assessment of its projected operating results taking into consideration the significant impact of COVID-19 pandemic in the industry.
-The Parent Company assessed that the current portion of input VAT amounting to ₱10.9 million is recoverable within the next 12 months from the reporting date and non-current portion amounting to ₱440.8 million is recoverable for the years thereafter (see Note 9).
-No impairment loss was recognized as of and for the year ended December 31, 2020.
+The Parent Company assessed that the current portion of input VAT amounting to P13.4 million is recoverable within the next 12 months from the reporting date and non-current portion amounting to P100.1 million is recoverable for the years thereafter (see Note 9).
+In 2021, due to the termination of the lease agreement with a third party, which is expected to generate revenues subject to output VAT, the Parent Company recorded an impairment loss amounting to P360.8 million (see Notes 9 and 17).